KDenston61/PDF-and-CSV-Reader/Readme.md

 To run the application:

-1. Clone the repository from GitHub.
+1. Clone the repository from GitHub using ```git clone https://github.com/KDenston61/PDF-and-CSV-Reader.git```

 2. Install the necessary dependencies by following the installation instructions in the repository.